Natalia Garibotto Shows Off Fit And Curvy Figure In New Workout Clip

 “Looking good Natalia,” a fourth follower asserted.

 Natalia has taken to social media to serve up many daring and eye-catching looks, especially this past week.
-Just on August 14, she sent fans into a frenzy after rocking a skimpy off-the-shoulder bikini that showed off her enviable figure, as reported by The Inquisitr.
-That post has received more than 82,000 likes.
+On August 14, she sent fans into a frenzy after rocking a skimpy off-the-shoulder bikini that showed off her enviable figure, as reported by The Inquisitr.
+That post has received more than 82,000 likes, to date.